hifiberry/hifiberry-dsp/README.md

 used to read/write data to HiFiBerry DSP boards using the Beocreate TCP server.

+The software comes "as-is".
+There is no individual support for this software.
+Feel free to post in the [HiFiBerry forum](https://support.hifiberry.com/hc/en-us/community/topics/115000377385-DSP-boards-and-Beocreate) for questions.

 ## Installation

 Before installing the dsptoolkit, you need to have a working Python 3